Welcome to the homepage of SLUSE

-The deadline for enrolling for the 2017 ILUNRM field course is October 26 2016.
+The deadline for enrolling for the 2017 ILUNRM field course was October 26 2016.

 Read about the ILUNRM field course 2014 in University Post and see some awesome photos from Borneo and Kenya here and read about what a student from anthropology got out of the SLUSE field course in Kenya in 2014 here (in Danish)